-In limited cases, the agencies may also consider the impact of a merger on research and development activities and the analysis of the competitive effects on R&D may be more likely in merger that involves the transfer of significant IP.
-However, potential anticompetitive effects in an 'R&D' or 'innovation' has not played a meaningful role in merger investigations outside the pharmaceutical sector, where the agencies will evaluate the pipeline products of the merging parties.
+In limited cases, the agencies may also consider the impact of a merger on research and development activities and the analysis of the competitive effects on research and development (R&D) may be more likely in merger that involves the transfer of significant IP.
+However, potential anticompetitive effects in an 'R&D' or 'innovation' market has not played a meaningful role in merger investigations outside the pharmaceutical sector, where the agencies will evaluate the pipeline products of the merging parties.
 However, even those matters can be understood as focusing on potential competition rather than pure R&D.